 This is a better view of the newly finished road going right through the middle of the Homoja huts.
 13 families were displaced from what was affordable housing at the time.

-The new overpass got plenty of use right away, even before they built sidewalks!
+The brand new Fairview overpass got plenty of use right away, even before they built sidewalks.

-One of the first major developments on the new North Fairview was the New Horizons adult community.
+Another one of the first major developments on the new North Fairview was the New Horizons adult community.
 Still there today, it’s called Encina Royale.
 In the upper right you can see the early Fairview Shopping Center.
-Looks like Thriftys and TG&Y maybe?
+Looks like Thrifty’s and TG&Y maybe?

 This New Horizons ad touts the convenience of Goleta as an “outer area of Los Angeles”.
 Developers were trying to make Goleta a suburb of Los Angeles as soon as Lake Cachuma was finished.

 With the construction of the Calle Real Shopping Center, North Fairview and Calle Real became the epicenter of Goleta commerce, pulling all the action away from Old Town.

 By the early 1980’s , the area between the highway and the foothills was pretty much all developed.

 Today, Fairview Avenue is a bustling thoroughfare and one of the main arteries through Goleta.